VelocityPowered/documentation/developers/command-api.rst

 The Command API
 ==========================

-The Command API let's you create commands that can be executed on the console or via a player connected through the proxy.
+The Command API lets you create commands that can be executed on the console or via a player connected through the proxy.

 Create the command class
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Each command class implements the `Command interface <https://github.com/VelocityPowered/Velocity/blob/master/api/src/main/java/com/velocitypowered/api/command/Command.java>`_, which has two methods: one for when the command is executed and one to provide suggestions for tab completion.
+Each command class must implement the `Command interface <https://github.com/VelocityPowered/Velocity/blob/master/api/src/main/java/com/velocitypowered/api/command/Command.java>`_, which has two methods: one for when the command is executed and one to provide suggestions for tab completion.
 Let's see an example of a simple command that will tell whoever executes the command "Hello World" in light blue text.